Phylia Nwamitwa II: Advocacy

-Phylia Nwamitwa has been involved with Non-Governmental Organisations working towards women empowerment in South Africa.
-She prioritises development of her rural area, where joblessness and HIV-Aids rates are high.
+Phylia Nwamitwa was involved with Non-Governmental Organisations working towards women empowerment in South Africa.
+She prioritised development of her rural area, where joblessness and HIV-Aids rates are high.

 She is one of the several women traditional leaders whose leadership is being studied under a University of Ghana project titled "Women and Political Participation in Africa: A Comparative Study of Representations and Roles of Female Chiefs", which is funded by the Andrew W. Mellon Foundation.
 In this project, a mixed-methods approach is adopted to comparatively study women's representation in the institution of chieftaincy and their influence on women's rights and wellbeing in Botswana, Ghana, Liberia, and South Africa.
 Lead researchers on the project, Peace A. Medie, Adriana A. E Biney, Amanda Coffie and Cori Wielenga, have also published an opinion piece titled "Women traditional leaders could help make sure the pandemic message is heard" in The Conversation news, which discusses how women traditional leaders can educate their subjects on COVID-19.

+Phylia Nwamitwa II died on 9 February 2026, at the age of 86.